belgif/thematic/BeSt/scenarios/street-name-change.md

 | S456 | 3       | Rue du Marché   | current | 1984-01-01 | 2026-07-01 |
 | S789 | 1       | Avenue Gertrude | current | 2026-07-01 | NULL       |

-(check BOSA: is a "retired" added or not")
+(check BOSA: is a "retired" added or not": in GRAR "gehistoreerd", does BOSA add a record or not)

 Address
 | ID   | Version | Status  | From       | Till         | Street | StreetV |